WildCodeSchool/java-tariff-manager/curriculum/blocks/2_Java_Intro/content.md

 ### Use Case: Calculate Discounts for Customers depending on their Relevance

 ```
-As a customer, I want to see the discount I get on a Tariff and its Options.
+As a Customer, I want to see the discount I get on a Tariff and its Options.
 ```

+### Discount Calculation Logic

+The Tariff-Manager application uses different types of customers for the calculation of a discount based on certain attributes of a customer.

+A `SpecialCustomer` will get 5% discount on the Tariff prices, a `VICustomer` will get 10% discount.

+_Note: The classification of the `SpecialCustomer`, `VICustomer`, and `StandardCustomer` is not part of our system.
+Our system will get a marker for the Customer type on data import.
+For `StandardCustomers` the type (`StandardCustomerWithPotential`...) is derived from attributes like `lastPurchase` and `birthDate`._

 ### Data Model of Tariff-Manager Customers

-A Tariff-Manager `Customer` can have different attributes, which help classifying this `Customer`.

 Depending on their rating (which is external to this system), `Customer` are ranked for `VI-Customer`, `SpecialCustomer`, or `StandardCustomer`.